microsoft/finops-toolkit/docs/_reporting/power-bi/setup.md

    4. Append the container and export path, if applicable.
 3. Change **RangeStart** and **RangeEnd** to the desired start/end dates for your report.
 The default is the current calendar year.
 Consider using your fiscal year.
      <blockquote class="warning" markdown="1">
-       _[Enable incremental refresh](https://learn.microsoft.com/power-bi/connect-data/incremental-refresh-configure#define-policy) to load more than $5M of raw cost details.
+       <a href="https://learn.microsoft.com/power-bi/connect-data/incremental-refresh-configure#define-policy">Enable incremental refresh</a> to load more than $5M of raw cost details.
 Power BI reports can only support $2-5M of data when incremental refresh is not enabled.
-After incremental refresh is enabled, they can support $2-5M/month for a total of ~$65M in raw cost details._
+After incremental refresh is enabled, they can support $2-5M/month for a total of ~$65M in raw cost details.
      </blockquote>
 4. Select **Close & Apply** to save your settings.